Stan-Leigh/SQL/Capstone Project/README.md

 * I used the Nigeria Community Vulnerability Index data that shows the vulnerability index computed by considering several factors such as socio-economic status, population density, housing type, transportation, epidemiological, health system etc.
 * I used a dataset that provided the real domestic gross product for Nigeria.
 * I then began making analysis to show the different relationships between different columns in the different datasets.

+### Future work / Improvement plans
+* I plan on finding more data with more features so I can get deeper insight on the effect of covid 19 in Nigeria.